kaizau/rapid-prototyping/README.md

 - Code is organized by "folder namespaces."
   - Related markup, styles, and scripts live in the same folder when possible.
-  - `site/_core` contains the webpack runtime and will be loaded first on ALL pages.
+  - `site/_shared` contains resources that are shared across namespaces.
-  - `site/_shared` contains import-able resources that are shared across namespaces.
+  - `site/_shared/bundle.js` is a special entry point that will have the webpack runtime and all shared modules prepended after compilation.
+Its compiled output `/shared/bundle.js` must be loaded first on all pages.
 - Prefer webpack aliases and root paths when sharing assets between namespaces.
   This avoids long relative import paths (`import '../../../lib/utils';`).
   - JS: `import '~shared/util';`
-  - Stylus: `@import ~shared/config`
+  - Stylus: `@import ~shared/styles/config`
   - Stylus url(): `url(/assets/image.jpg)` (leading slash)
   - Pug: `extends /_shared/layout` (leading slash)
 - Use environment variables for secrets and configuration.